 - A. Assessment and documentation - B. Collaboration with other health care professionals - C. Administration of medications as follows: - a.
-The student will NOT administer controlled substances in any clinical setting. - b.
-The student may administer non-parental, IM, SQ, or intradermal medications with RN supervision - c.
-Insulin administration must be supervised by an RN. - d.
-Student may start an IV with the assistance of an RN. - e.
+The student may administer "non-parenteral" medications without supervision ONLY after instructor approval. - b.
+The student will NOT administer controlled substances in any clinical setting. - c.
+The student may administer IM, SQ, or intradermal medications with RN supervision. - d.
+Insulin administration must be supervised by an RN. - e.
+Student may start an IV with the assistance of an RN. - f.
 ONLY the following IVP medications may be administered and must be supervised by the RN: - i.
 Diuretics (ex.
 Lasix, Bumex, Diamox) - ii.
 Steroids (ex.
 Solumedrol, Solu-Cortef, Decadron) - iii.
 Protonix - iv.
-Normal Saline flush - f.
-Students may administer IVPB's (piggybacks) with an RN. - g.
-The student will NOT administer controlled medications. - D. Treatments including IV care, dressing changes, GI tube care, foley care, and trach care after discussion in class or with the clinical instructor. - E. Making rounds with physicians.
-Students are not allowed to accept verbal or telephone orders. - F. The student may assist the RN with admissions of new patients, discharge, and/or transfer of patients. - G. It is the student's responsibility to ensure basic needs of the patient have been meet; to include bathing, linen change, oral care, as well as elimination needs.
+Normal Saline flush - g.
+Students may administer IVPB's (piggybacks) with an RN. - D. Treatments including IV care, dressing changes, GI tube care, foley care, and trach care after discussion in class or with the clinical instructor. - E. Making rounds with physicians.
+Students are not allowed to accept verbal or telephone orders. - F. The student may assist the RN with admissions of new patients, discharge, and/or transfer of patients. - G. It is the student's responsibility to ensure basic needs of the patient have been meet; to include bathing, linen change, oral care, as well as elimination needs. - 10.
+Written and/or oral assignments (including care plans) as assigned by the instructor are to be completed on time as communicated by the instructor.
+Students should put their name on every piece of paper.
+Written assignments will be graded, and the grades are reflected in the Clinical Evaluation Booklet (CEB).